guangxush/LearnEng/Dictation/README.md

    - The point is, you should get to know a person first.
 Then judge them.
 You should never judge a book by its cover.
 Judge it by the amount of pages. （All that glitters is not gold~）

+92. The point is, you should get to know a person first.
+Then judge them.
+You should never judge a book bye its cover.
+Judge it by the amount of page.

-92. I had it in spades(铲子) on both sides(被晒黑了), it came really natural(自然) to me.
+93. I had it in spades(铲子) on both sides(被晒黑了), it came really natural(自然) to me.

-93. It(Playing the guitar excellently) takes(requires/costs/spends) a lot of work(pracrice), you have to work every day on it.
+94. It(Playing the guitar excellently) takes(requires/costs/spends) a lot of work(pracrice), you have to work every day on it.
 And then that's not a downside(discouraging/negative aspect).
 There isn't a downside, really.

-94. - J：Hello?
+95. - J：Hello?

    - P： Hi, Would you be interested in switching over to TMI Long Distance Service?
    - J: Oh, gee, I can't talk right now.
 Why don't you give me your home number and I'll call you later.